This turkey stir-fry recipe is such an easy and tasty way to use up leftover turkey. Simply add some vegetables and a tasty sauce and quickly saute.

 Since you're making this stir-fry with leftover turkey, you should take into account how long that meat has already been in the fridge when you decide how long you can store it.

 Cooked poultry can be kept in the fridge, in an airtight container, for 3-4 days.
 As for reheating the leftovers, you can reheat them in the microwave, covered, at 50% power.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - ¼ cup light soy sauce (or use a gluten-free alternative)

 - 1 tablespoon rice vinegar

-- In a large, deep skillet, heat the coconut oil over medium-high heat, about 2 minutes.
-Add the onions and cook, stirring often, until translucent but not browned, about 5 minutes.
-Add the garlic and ginger and cook, stirring, 30 seconds.
+- In a large, deep skillet, heat the avocado oil over medium-high heat for about 2 minutes.
+Add the frozen vegetables, garlic, and ginger.
+Cook, stirring often, until the veggies are defrosted and tender, about 5 minutes.

-- Add the turkey meat, the vegetables and the sauce.
-Cook, stirring, until everything is well-coated and sauce thickens, about 2 minutes.
+- Reduce the heat to medium.
+Give the sauce another stir, then add the turkey meat and the sauce to the skillet.
+Cook, stirring, until everything is well-coated and the sauce thickens, for about 2 minutes.